National Defence College, Kenya: Location

 The college is located in Karen, a suburb of Kenya's capital of Nairobi, approximately 19 km, by road, west of Nairobi's central business district.
-The coordinates of NDCK are:1°18'10.0"S, 36°42'00.0"E (Latitude:-1.3028; Longitude:36.7000).

 History

 The college was established in 1992, to train senior Kenyan military officers in National Security Studies.
 Due to limited available training openings and the high cost of training in foreign military academies, the Government of Kenya established the NDCK.
 For the next five years, a panel of high-ranking military officers set up the college and structured the courses offered.
 In 1997, the college admitted its first class, and has graduated a class every year starting in 1998.
 The annual intake as at November 2014, is 40 participants.
 Beginning in 2002, the college, in collaboration with the University of Nairobi, awards the Diploma, Bachelor of Arts and Master of Arts degrees in International Studies.

 Courses

 The most popular course is the one year National Security Course, that lasts 45 weeks of study, with two breaks, each of 2 to 3 weeks duration.
 Other courses leading to the award of Diploma, BA and MA degrees in conjunction with Nairobi University, are also offered.